Low-maintenance dogs require occasional bathing and brushing.

 This means less vacuuming and cleaning up after your furry friend, making them an excellent choice for those with allergies or sensitivities to pet dander.

-In addition to their low-maintenance coat, Dachshunds are also relatively clean dogs that do not require frequent baths unless they get particularly dirty or smelly.
+In addition to their low-maintenance coat, Dachshunds are relatively clean dogs that do not require frequent baths unless they get dirty or smelly.

 They have very little body fat and do not produce much oil on their skin, making them less prone to developing that distinctive doggy odor associated with many other breeds.

-They enjoy daily walks but can also thrive in smaller living spaces such as apartments or condos as long as they get enough exercise and mental stimulation.
-This makes them a great choice for city dwellers or those who may not have access to large yards.
+If they get enough exercise and mental stimulation, they can thrive in smaller living spaces such as apartments or condos.
+This makes them an excellent choice for city dwellers or those who may not have access to large yards.

 5. French Bulldog